realtime-neil/linux-luks-tpm-boot/README.md

 In case I forgot to consider something important in this decision, please let me know!

+[^note on /dev/urandom]: The use of /dev/urandom for cryptographic key generation [is](https://security.stackexchange.com/questions/3936/is-a-rand-from-dev-urandom-secure-for-a-login-key/3939#3939) [no less](https://www.2uo.de/myths-about-urandom) [secure](http://blog.cr.yp.to/20140205-entropy.html) than /dev/random while being faster.

-[^note on /dev/random]: Compared to /dev/urandom, /dev/random [will block if the entropy pool is exhausted](http://www.onkarjoshi.com/blog/191/device-dev-random-vs-urandom/), so creation of your keyfile will probably take longer by using /dev/random.
+Compared to /dev/urandom, /dev/random [will block if the entropy pool is exhausted](http://www.onkarjoshi.com/blog/191/device-dev-random-vs-urandom/), so creation of your keyfile will probably take longer by using /dev/random.
 However, you could also use your [TPM to increase the speed of your /dev/random](https://wiki.archlinux.org/index.php/Rng-tools)

 ## Install necessary scripts